Table of Contents:

 - List the wrong firm or position.
 (This will surely ruin your chances!)

-A good consulting cover letter requires a lot of work, but we hope that this guide helps make the writing process a little easier.
-Above all, remember that consultants expect a high quality product.
+A good consulting cover letter requires a lot of work, but we hope that this guide will make the writing process easier.
+Above all, remember that consultants expect a high quality deliverable.
 The cover letter is a small test that you can definitely pass with flying colors if you put in the time.